 When you use super cleansing soaps with palm oil in or sodium lauryl sulphate then your skin will feel dry and lose moisture fast.
 The benefit of using our natural soap with a blend of natural ingredients is we have formulated a bar of soap which will clean you but also leave your skin feeling soft and moisturised.

-Conditioning - this is an important quality in soap as it conditions and moisturises your skin soft.
+This is an important quality in soap as it conditions and moisturises your skin soft.
 Conditioning means the soaps emollient content.
 An emollient is something that helps the skin retain moisture.
 They also sooth the skin and keep it moisturised and soft.

 Conditioners include: olive oil, apricot kernel oil and hempseed oil.
 Two of those ingredients are included in our soap as they have amazing skin benefits.
 They leave your skin conditioned and soft.
 I like to think of the conditions in soap, as similar to a conditioner for hair.
 After you have used your shampoo, your hair may feel slightly dry, when you use conditioner it softens the hair and makes it feel silky.

 This is the same in soap.
 The coconut oil in our soap will clean your skin, and then the olive oil and hempseed oil will then condition your skin leaving it feeling soft and moisturised.

 As well as the conditioning properties of our soap, we also like to keep all of our glycerin in our soap.
 A lot of the soap sold on the high street or out of the supermarket are made by large brands.